zhengxuJosh/DATR/README.md

 This repository contains the source code of **DATR** from the paper [Look at the Neighbor: Distortion-aware Unsupervised Domain Adaptation for Panoramic Semantic Segmentation]().

 In this paper, we find that the pixels' neighboring regions in the ERP indeed introduce less distortion.
 This observation unfolds the pivotal trade-off between the receptive field and distortion problems by controlling the neighboring region size.
 In light of this, we propose a novel UDA framework that can efficiently address the distortion problems for panoramic semantic segmentation.
 Compared with the state-of-the-art UDA methods, **our method is simpler, easier to implement and more computationally efficient**.

+#Prepare
+DATR is evaluated with three datasets: Cityscapes, DensePASS and SynPASS.